-Parents must receive notification in writing of participants and their right to request the participation of additional members of the IEP team.
-If a parent has been provided with written notification of the meeting 5 school days prior to the scheduled meeting and refuses to participate, the meeting may still take place.
+Parents must receive notif ication in writing of participants and their right to request the participation o f additional members of the IEP team.
+If a parent has been provided with wri tten notification of the meeting 5 school days prior to the scheduled meeting and refuses to participate, the meeting may still take place.
 NYC DOE; Standard Operating Procedural Manual

-lanifestation Determination at the following people pa

-REQUIRED MEMBERS: Representative(s) of the school district knowledgeable about the student and the interpretation of information about the child's behavior.
-This role may be filled by the school psychologist or social worker.

-Name: Title: Signature:

-The Parent Participation: □ in person □ by phone □ no show □ refusal □ non-response If parent is not participating (either in person or by phone), was written notification sent to parent? □ YES □ NO

-Name: Title: Signature:

-Name: Title: Signature:

-OTHER MEMBERS: • Other members of the IEP Team as determined by the MDR Team and the parent.

-Name: Title: Signature:

-Name: Title: Signature:

-Name: Title: Signature:

-Name: Title: Signature:

-Name: Title: Signature:

-☐ Parent objected to having an observer present for the meeting. (complete only if entral Observation Unit plans to observe the MDR)
+The IDEIA requires th anifestation Determinati at the following people pa interpretation (s) of the school district ki nowledgeable about the student and the child's behavior.
+This role may be filled by the Name: Title: Signature: • e no show refusal non-response rson or by phone), was written notification sent Name: Title: Signature: Name: Title: Signature: OTHER MEMBERS: Signature: ed by the MDR Team and the parent.
+OTHER MEMBERS: • Other members of the IEP Team as determin OTHER MEMBERS: • Other members of Name: the IEP Team as determin Title: ed by the MDR Team and the parent.
+OTHER MEMBERS: • Other members of • Name: Name: the IEP Team as determinTitle:Title: ed by the MDR Team and the parentSignature: OTHER MEMBERS: • Other members of • Name: Name: the IEP Team as determinTitle: Title:Title: ed by the MDR Team and the parentSignature:Signature: